 - Outpatient drug rehabs programs – programs that rely on counseling rather than medications and allow patients to continue living at home; these programs tend to be 160+ days.

 Statistically speaking, programs that require at least some time in residence at the facility tend to have longer lasting, more thorough success rates, especially when participants stick with the program through completion.

 Qualities to Look for in a Drug Rehab

 Ultimately, while each person will need a program fitting them, there are some things to look for to identify quality rehabilitation programs.
 The qualities you should look for include:

-- Qualified personnel: statistically, programs that are supported by qualified personnel, particularly Masters degrees and above, to help with medicated and psychosocial treatment and counseling, are more successful.
+- Qualified personnel: statistically, programs that are supported by qualified personnel, particularly Masters degrees and above, to help with medication-assisted treatment and psychosocial treatment and counseling, are more successful.

 - Personalized program: programs that have the ability to fine-tune a program to the individual’s unique case are far more likely to be successful than a standard, non-individualized treatment.

-- Multi-faceted treatment: programs that offer a variety of approaches to their treatment, such as those available at facilities like SOBA addiction recovery in New Jersey are far more likely to lead to success than ones that focus on only one approach; in other words, programs that can combine medicated assistance (where relevant), plus counseling, plus cognitive behavior therapy, plus community support, etc. will be more effective than programs that only offer medicated assistance or only counseling.
+- Multi-faceted treatment: programs that offer a variety of approaches to their treatment, such as those available at facilities like SOBA College Recovery drug rehabs New Jersey are far more likely to lead to success than ones that focus on only one approach; in other words, programs that can combine medicated assistance (where relevant), plus counseling, plus cognitive behavior therapy, plus community support, etc. will be more effective than programs that only offer medicated assistance or only counseling.

-Quantifying “success rates” can seem discouraging for people not yet on their journey to recovery, but be assured that the success from participating in rehab programs is greater than not participating.
-Furthermore, costs of programs, even the expensive ones, are still much less than the monthly cost of keeping up a drug habit, and paying for the health problems, damages, and legal costs that result from addiction.
+Quantifying “success rates” can seem discouraging for people not yet on their journey to recovery.
+Be assured that the success of participating in drug rehabilitation programs is greater than not participating.
+Furthermore, costs of programs, even the expensive ones, are still much less than the monthly cost of keeping up a drug habit.
+You must also consider the cost of paying for the health problems, damages, and legal costs that result from addiction.